resources index

 El Hijo de Salvador

-Ramón Montoya, sample 2.
+Ramón Montoya, example 2.
 From his solo recordings, this track is titled "Bulerías por soleares."
-As we shall see in the following examples, this idea was later reworked by Ricardo, Sabicas, Paco de Lucía and many other players.
-In the example below, we can hear four falsetas over as many compases.
-Although they go out of time at a couple of points, they can easily be reworked and put back into compás.
+As we shall see in the following examples, this idea was reworked by Ricardo, Sabicas, Paco de Lucía and many others.
+The example below contains four falsetas in as many compases.
+Although Ramón plays out of time at the end of the second and fourth staves, the falsetas can easily be reworked and put back into compás (he recorded this in compás at the end of Pastora's 1929 soleá "A mi madre de mi alma").
+Although the index-finger counterpoint often brushes the first and second strings, the score indicates only the first string.
+Check the slowed version to catch all the details.
+Capo at the third fret.

 slow | fast